 And most importantly, get lost in the land.
 Drive into the eastern plains of Colorado, turn off your GPS and follow the first dirt road you find.
 Drive until you don’t know East from West.
 Maybe then you can really find out where you are going.

-The first public art project is a small collaborative project called the Street Light Survey Project and is funded by Boulder City’s Office of Arts and Culture.
-The Street Light Survey Project is a public art project that functions as an archive of urban ecology and street lights.
+My most recent public art project is a small collaborative project called the Street Light Survey Project and is funded by Boulder City’s Office of Arts and Culture.
+The Street Light Survey Project is a project that functions as an archive of urban ecology and street lights.
 The work is aimed specifically at creating an awareness of the interaction between artificial light, animals, and the human built environment.
-The project will consist of two street signs, a biodiversity survey, an online database, and a corresponding sonic interpretation of the survey data.
+The project consists of two street signs, a biodiversity survey, an online database, and a corresponding sonic interpretation of the survey data.
 Located at a public street light that has a high rate of attraction to bugs—an official project sign, survey box, and biodiversity survey will guide residents to collect information and document insects at a designated site and other street lights.

 I'm currently working on a solo show about live cams and healing for Women & Their Work Gallery in Austin, TX, and am an assistant professor of digital/hybrid media at Southern Methodist University.